 - (a) that is mainly used as a residence by the person (a home); and - (b) with which the person has the greatest connection, if they have more than 1 home - 18.
-There are three points to note about the definition of "main home":

-- A person can have only one "main home". - For a dwelling to be the "main home" of a person, must be mainly used as a residence by the person (ie, a home). - If the person has more than one home, the main home is the home with which the person has the greatest connection. - 19.
+There are three points to note about the definition of "main home": - A person can have only one "main home". - For a dwelling to be the "main home" of a person, it must be mainly used as a residence by the person (ie, a home). - If the person has more than one home, the main home is the home with which the person has the greatest connection. - 19.
 See QB 24/01: If a person has two or more homes, which home is their main home for the purpose of the main home exclusion to the bright-line test? for help in determining which property the seller has the greatest connection with. - 20.
 Land that is "used... for a dwelling" is not limited to the land on which the dwelling is situated or to the surrounding curtilage (like a yard and garden).
 Land used for a dwelling can also include other areas the person uses frequently, repeatedly or customarily in connection with or for the benefit of the dwelling.
 In the Commissioner's view, for an area of land to be used for a dwelling, the land must be actually used for the dwelling.
 That is, it is the actual use of the land, rather than any intended use, that is relevant. - 21.
 The extent to which residential land is used in connection with or for the benefit of a dwelling is a question of fact that turns on the circumstances of each case.
-Factors that may indicate land is being used in connection with or for the benefit of a dwelling include the land being: - set aside exclusively for private residential purposes; - being used for an activity that complements or adds to the enjoyment of the dwelling; - clearly identifiable as being used in connection with or for the benefit of the dwelling; and - incidental to the enjoyment of the dwelling. - 22.
-The area of land in question must have been used for a dwelling by the seller. - 23.
+Factors that may indicate land is being used in connection with or for the benefit of a dwelling include the land being: - set aside exclusively for private residential purposes; - used for an activity that complements or adds to the enjoyment of the dwelling; - clearly identifiable as being used in connection with or for the benefit of the dwelling; and - incidental to the enjoyment of the dwelling.

+- 22. The area of land in question must have been used for a dwelling by the seller.4 - 23.
 For the main home exclusion to apply, the land needs to have been used predominantly for a dwelling that was the seller's main home.
-This is a question of fact and the test is a physical area test.
-The test involves a comparison of the physical area of land used by the seller for the dwelling and the total area.
-"Predominantly" in this context means more than 50%.

-&lt;sup>4 Or the beneficiary of a trust, if the person disposing of the land is a trustee of the trust, and no principal settlor of the trust has a main home, or if they do it is the home being disposed of.

-24. If the split between the seller's private residential use of the land in the subdivided section and their use of that land for other purposes is close, the nature and the importance of the different uses could be relevant when determining the seller's predominant use.
+This will involve comparing the physical area of land used by the seller for the dwelling with the total area of the land.
+If more than 50% of the total area is used by the seller for their main home, this will generally satisfy the "predominantly" requirement. - 24.
+If the split between the seller's private residential use of the land in the subdivided section and their use of that land for other purposes is close, the nature and the importance of the different uses could be relevant when determining the seller's predominant use.